Nature Astronomy

 Nature Astronomy is a peer reviewed scientific journal published by Nature Portfolio.
 It was first published in January 2017 (volume 1, issue 1), although the first content appeared online in December 2016.
-The editor-in-chief is May Chiao, who is a full-time professional editor employed by the journal.
+The editor-in-chief is Paul Woods, who is a full-time professional editor employed by the journal.
+Dr. Woods took over the leadership of the journal in April 2024 from May Chiao, who launched the journal.
 The founding editors of this journal, in addition to May Chiao, were Paul Woods, Luca Maltagliati and Marios Karouzos.

 Abstracting and indexing

 The journal is abstracted and indexed in: